LESSON PLAN FOR ECOTOPIA 2121 WORKSHOP

-STEP TWO: Outline the environmental problems of that city,
+STEP TWO: Identify and outline the environmental problems that are prevalent in that city,

-STEP THREE: Design (and illustrate) the future of that city as a 'green utopia' -- whence all the environmental problems have been solved.
+STEP THREE: Design (and illustrate) the future of that city as a 'green utopia' in which all the environmental problems, big and small, have been solved.

-To help and inspire you and your students, 100 sample future cities that followed this design process are showcased in the book ECOTOPIA 2121 -- and most of these appear in the CASE STUDIES section of this project website.
+To help and inspire you and your students, 100 sample future cities that followed this design process are showcased in the book ECOTOPIA 2121.
+Also many of these appear in the CASE STUDIES section of this project website.